Insights

 ## Widgets

-* **Timeseries chart** — track how a metric changes over time (e.g., deprecated API calls trending down week over week).
+* **Timeseries chart** - track how a metric changes over time, such as deprecated API calls trending down week over week.

-* **Single number** — display a point-in-time value (e.g., total files still using the old pattern).
+* **Single number** - show a point-in-time value, such as total files still using an old pattern.

-* **Table view** — show tabular data with sorting and row limits (e.g., remaining migration work broken down by codeowner).
+* **Table view** - show breakdowns with sorting and row limits, such as remaining work by repository or codeowner.

 <Frame>